-We generally make LTI grants near the beginning of each fiscal year at the same time the Compensation and Talent Management Committee performs its annual management performance evaluation and takes other compensation actions.
-Annual equity grants for officers occur on the same date as annual equity grants for our other professional and managerial employees.
-As the grant date for our annual LTI awards generally occurs on the day the Compensation and Talent Management Committee meets in the first quarter of our fiscal year, the grant date is set in advance when the schedule of Compensation and Talent Management Committee meetings is arranged.
-We do not grant equity awards in anticipation of the release of material non-public information.
-Similarly, we do not time the release of information based on equity award grant dates.
+We generally make LTI awards near the beginning of each fiscal year at the same time the Committee performs its annual management performance evaluation and takes other compensation actions.
+Annual LTI awards for officers occur on the same date as annual LTI awards for our other professional and managerial employees.
+As the grant date for our annual LTI awards generally occurs on the day the Committee meets in the first quarter of our fiscal year, the grant date is set in advance when the schedule of Committee meetings is arranged.
+We do not grant LTI awards in anticipation of the release of material non-public information.
+Similarly, we do not time the release of information based on LTI award grant dates.

-We occasionally award equity grants to new executives as they are hired or promoted during the year.
-These grants are approved by the Compensation and Talent Management Committee or through CEO delegation, and the grant date is the date the grant is approved or, if later, the start date for a new executive or promotion date.
+We occasionally award LTI awards to new executives as they are hired or promoted during the year.
+These awards are approved by the Committee or through CEO delegation, and the award date is the date the award is approved or, if later, the start date for a new executive or promotion date.

-In determining the fiscal 2020 LTI awards for the NEOs, the following factors were considered:
+In determining the fiscal 2021 LTI awards for the NEOs, the following factors were considered:

 - information on each NEO's total compensation compared to the compensation for similar positions at the companies in the Peer Groups; - our practice of moving compensation to market-competitive levels over two to three years following a significant promotion and to recognize development in an NEO's role (which affected compensation for Messrs.
-Moret, Goris, and Wlodarczyk); - internal comparisons with other officers; - historical information regarding the NEOs' long-term compensation opportunities; and - past and expected future contributions to our long-term performance.
+Moret, Goris, and Wlodarczyk); - internal comparisons with other officers;

+- historical information regarding the NEOs' long-term compensation opportunities; and - past and expected future contributions to our long-term performance.